benjaminadk/css-sandbox/README.md

 As I learn more and more, I plan on improving **CSS SANDBOX**.
 Right now you are stuck with just a div.
 I think I would like to let the user create elements, but that is for a later time.
 I have so many ideas.

+### IDEAS
+I am open to new ideas for the Noob Saibot Team.
+I am thinking that turning this into a card/panel factory would be an interesting direction.